LukeMathWalker/tracing-bunyan-formatter/README.md

 We could have pursued this compositional approach to add `elapsed_milliseconds` to each span instead of baking it in [`JsonStorage`] itself.

+## Optional features

+You can enable the `arbitrary_precision` feature to handle numbers of arbitrary size losslessly.
+Be aware of a [known issue with untagged deserialization](https://github.com/LukeMathWalker/tracing-bunyan-formatter/issues/4).

 [`Layer`]: https://docs.rs/tracing-subscriber/0.2.5/tracing_subscriber/layer/trait.Layer.html
 [`JsonStorageLayer`]: https://docs.rs/tracing-bunyan-formatter/0.1.6/tracing_bunyan_formatter/struct.JsonStorageLayer.html
 [`JsonStorage`]: https://docs.rs/tracing-bunyan-formatter/0.1.6/tracing_bunyan_formatter/struct.JsonStorage.html